-State of emergency in Portland ahead for Chauvin verdict
+State of emergency in Portland for Chauvin verdict

 Delgado, who was white, had a replica black pistol, with the tip painted orange, when he was shot and killed by Portland Police Officer Zachary DeLong.

-DeLong is on administrative leave pending PPB’s investigation into the shooting.
+DeLong is on administrative leave pending investigation into the shooting.

 -